jebersole13/olddojosite/README.md

 This is one of the first applications I pushed out on my own.

 Has some hilarious mistakes in there, and has been refactored.

+You can see the most updated version here: kotekarate.com.

-So much so, I am leaving in the old RCA README.
+ I am leaving in the old RCA README as somewhat of a historical document.